zheng0xd/JATIC-internal-docs/docs/guidelines/open-source.md

 1. get new features in front of as many users as quickly as possible
 1. allow products to be distributed as easily and as widely as possible
-1. maintain compatability and relevancy with other products
+1. maintain compatibility and relevancy with other products
 1. reduce bugs by getting more eyes on the code
 1. increase trust and transparency of products
 1. increase adoption of open and common standards